THERAPY SUPPORT DOGS UK

 THERAPY SUPPORT DOG (BEFRIENDER)

-Dogs will learn a high level of general training, socialising and habituation – helping them to easily deal with general day to day life and be relaxed about visiting new places and meeting new people.
+Dogs will learn a high level of general training, socialising and habituation – helping them to easily deal with general day-to-day life and be relaxed about visiting new places and meeting new people.
 They will be working towards visiting the elderly or infirm, greeting people on invitation, laying quietly during reading sessions or discussions and being a calm, soothing influence on patients, residents and staff alike.

 THERAPY SUPPORT DOG (NEURODIVERSITY)

-They can learn: to walk slightly ahead to show confidence, lean on to create body pressure, move across to create a barrier, and give emotional support, confidence with a passive presence.
+They can learn: to walk slightly ahead to show confidence, lean on to create body pressure, move across to create a barrier, and give emotional support, and confidence with a passive presence.

 THERAPY SUPPORT DOG (OCCUPATIONAL)

 Once enrolled as a member – candidates can have access to the practical competency workbook.
-This will comprise of a variety of relevant information, some additional sources of information as well as assessment sheets to be completed in their own time.
+This will comprise a variety of relevant information, some additional sources of information as well as assessment sheets to be completed in their own time.
 Marking will be undertaken by an IABTC TSD Assessor.
 Candidates will be given written feedback and an opportunity to discuss the outcome with the assessor.
 Further theoretical competency will be included in the discussion during the practical assessment.